mysterygift/swiftnote/02_Variables/variables.md

 # Variables

-Constants are immutable, variabels are...mutable.
+Constants are immutable, variables are...mutable.
 Constants are smaller and offer performance bonuses as the compiler can optimise for them during runtime.

 Constants are declared with the "let" keyword.